Carrot Apple Bread with Chickpea Flour

 - 2 eggs

-- 4 tablespoon cream cheese (vegan or dairy)
+- 4 tablespoon cream cheese (vegan if making dairy-free)

 - 2 cups chickpea flour